0-Tikaro/simulation-protocol/README.md

 #### MINI-CTM
 These are smaller maps, featuring just 3 objectives.
-They provide a nice small challenge for just a couple of hours - just enough for a small weekend entertainment.
+They provide a quick challenge that will take only a couple of hours - just enough for a small weekend entertainment.
 Most were made for the [Strawberry Jam](https://www.minecraftforum.net/forums/mapping-and-modding-java-edition/maps/maps-discussion/2311800) events.

 ## [LIGEBIED][link_ligebied]
 <p style="margin:0">